-- 1. Complete the Appendix F: Narrative of the Application-Proposal Contents which includes a narrative response to how the Applicant's programming is responsive to Section 231(e)(3) of WIOA as aligned with Iowa's Program Standards, Instructor Standards, Professional Development Administrative Rules, and approved content standards.
-Applicants who intend to deliver corrections education and education for other institutionalized individuals should reference their proposed services in the appropriate questions (state requirement). - 2.
+- 1. Complete the Appendix F: Narrative of the Application-Proposal Contents which includes a narrative response to how the Applicant's programming is responsive to the WIOA's 13 Considerations as aligned with Iowa's AEL Standards, Administrative Rules, Chapter 23 Adult Education and Literacy Programs, and approved content standards. (state requirement). - 2.
 Complete Appendix G: Program Flexible Schedule (state requirement) - 3.
-Complete Appendix J: Integrated Education and Training and Alignment. (state requirement) - 4.
-Complete Appendix L: Personnel List and Qualifications. (state requirement) - 5.
+Complete Appendix I: Integrated Education and Training and Alignment. (state requirement) - 4.
+Complete Appendix K: Personnel List and Qualifications. (state requirement) - 5.
 If this proposal is being submitted in which subcontractors are to be used, provide a list that specifies the name, address, phone number, contact person, and a brief description of each subcontractors' organizational capacity and expertise as an attachment.
 This must be accompanied by letters of support or Memorandum of Understandings.
 (PDF format). (state requirement). - 6.
 Provide a Minority Impact Statement and General Education and Provisions Act (GEPA) Attestation.